skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 An end-to-end example
 ---------------------

-Below we show an `example <https://github.com/skypilot-org/skypilot/blob/master/examples/spot/bert_qa.yaml>`_ for fine-tuning a bert model on a question answering task with HuggingFace.
+Below we show an `example <https://github.com/skypilot-org/skypilot/blob/master/examples/spot/bert_qa.yaml>`_ for fine-tuning a BERT model on a question-answering task with HuggingFace.

 .. code-block:: yaml
   :linenos: